landerson02/pygame-collection/README.md

 - Move the mouse to aim at the enemies
 - Left-click to shoot

+## Running Man

+Running Man is a side-scrolling endless runner game that will test your reflexes.
+You play as a man running through the countryside filled with various farm animals that pose as obstacles.
+Your goal is to maneuver through these obstacles and cover as much distance as possible without being hit.
+Over time you will run faster and faster.
+The farther you go, the more points you gain.

+### Controls
+Running Man has extremely simple controls, simply press the space bar to jump.
+You cannot jump again until you have landed.

 ## LadyBugger

 Ladybugger is a classic arcade-style game inspired by the popular game Frogger.
 In this game, you control a charming